buildbot/buildbot/master/docs/developer/mq.rst

 Build Requests
 ~~~~~~~~~~~~~~

-Due to the very complex request-claiming semantics Buildbot supports, build
+Due to the very complex request-claiming semantics Buildbot supportsa (see
-requests are claimed in the database, and the subsequent messages are
+:ref:`Claiming-Build-Requests`), build requests are claimed in the database,
-considered advisory in nature.
+and the subsequent messages are considered advisory in nature.
 The
 :bb:msg:`buildrequest.$bsid.$builderid.$brid.new` and
 :bb:msg:`buildrequest.$bsid.$builderid.$brid.unclaimed`, messages indicate that
 masters supporting the given builder should, if resources are available,